GuilBlack/LNEngine/README.md

 For the moment, it only works on Windows with Vulkan version 1.3 and I don't really plan to support a wide variety of devices.
 I'd like to try and make it work on Linux machines but since I don't have one, it will probably have to wait.
 I use Visual Studio 2022 to develop this app.

 To build the project on Windows:
-- Download Vulkan 1.3 SDK and include shaderc, spirv-cross with it.
+- Download Vulkan 1.3 SDK and include shaderc, spirv-cross and the debug symbols with it since I'm using them.
 - Define a VULKAN_SDK environment variable where the Vulkan SDK is.
-- Clone this repository recursively since I use some libraries.
+- Clone this repository recursively since I use some libraries as submodules.
 - launch the ProjectGen.bat script located in vendor/premake/Scripts from the root of this directory.
 - That's probably it unless I forgot something...